- 5 tablespoons margarine

 This recipe was provided by professional chefs and has been scaled down from a bulk recipe provided by a restaurant.
 The Food Network Kitchens chefs have not tested this recipe, in the proportions indicated, and therefore, we cannot make any representation as to the results.

-Recipe courtesy Kahlil Arnold, chef Arnold's Country Kitchen in Nashville, TN
+Recipe courtesy of Kahlil Arnold, chef Arnold's Country Kitchen in Nashville, TN